Go EO will be at the Finance, Accounting & Bookkeeping Show on 11-12 March 2026. Visit us at stand P30.

 Stamp duty

-Not always mentioned (it’s not money the adviser receives, so why should they mention it?!), but stamp duty will be one of the larger costs in most EOT transactions.
-In percentage terms, it’s small, at 0.5% of the sale price.
+Not always mentioned during discussions about EOTs, but stamp duty can be a significant cost in your EOT transaction.
+In percentage terms, it’s small – 0.5% of the sale price.
 But do be aware it’s payable within a few weeks of completion, and is based on the full sale price (even though you’ll be paid over multiple years to follow).
 So definitely bear this in mind when considering your cash flow projections.

 Adviser fees